 Although they have been few and far between, Radio 3 has even made the occasional attempt at establishing its own dedicated comedy show.
 While the station’s relatively small listenership has largely prevented any of them becoming well known – and even in some cases from becoming known to the performers’ not inconsiderable fanbases – these have been a surprisingly varied set of projects from surprisingly prominent comics and writers, clearly relishing the opportunity to do something slightly more personal and experimental than they would be able to on practically any other radio or television station.
 This is the story of that handful of quite remarkable shows, and – almost like a statement of intent – it begins with perhaps the least likely comedian ever to appear on Radio 3…

-You can hear Tim talking about comedy on Radio 3 – including the ‘Piotr Zak’ hoax – in the Looks Unfamiliar The Larks Ascending Extra here.
+You can hear Tim talking about comedy on Radio 3 – including more about the ‘Piotr Zak’ hoax – in the Looks Unfamiliar The Larks Ascending Extra here.

 © Tim Worthington.